 Figure 1.
 Moiré pattern formed by two WSe2 layers stacked with a twist angle ranging from 0° to 10°.

 Figure 2.
-Close-up Moiré pattern formed by two WSe2 layers stacked with a twist angle ranging from 5°.
+Close-up moiré pattern formed by two WSe2 layers stacked with a twist angle of 5°.